cybozu-go/setup-hw/docs/collector.md

 If `--input-file` is specified, it loads Redfish API responses from the file.

+`--paths-only` and `--required-field` control showing of paths and pages.

-If `--keys-only` is specified, `collector show` shows only path.
+If `--paths-only` is specified, `collector show` shows only paths.

+If `--required-field` is specified, `collector show` will show only the pages that have the specified field.
+This option can be specified for multiple times.

+`--omit-empty`, `--truncate-arrays`, and `--ignore-field` control showing of JSON data in a page.

-If `--omitempty` is specified, `collector show` will not show an empty array or an empty map.
+If `--omit-empty` is specified, `collector show` will not show empty arrays and empty objects.

-If `--no-dup` is specified, `collector show` will truncate the second and later elements in a list.
+If `--truncate-arrays` is specified, `collector show` will truncate the second and later elements of arrays.
-It will also truncate the second and later pages from those pages whose paths are matched to a certain `Metrics.Path` pattern in a base rule file.

 If `--ignore-field` is specified, `collector show` will not show the field that matches the specified name.
-This option can be specified for multiple times.

-If `--required-field` is specified, `collector show` will show the JSON object that has the specified field.
 This option can be specified for multiple times.

 Generate mode